malaneti/guide-to-es6/README.md

     -simplify function scoping and the this keyword -avoid having to type the function keyword, return keyword (it’s implicit in arrow functions), and curly brackets.
+    -Because arrow functions allow you to retain the scope of the caller inside the function, you don’t need to create self =     this closures or use bind.

     ex: var multiply = (x, y) => x*y;